Prem-ium/BingRewards/README.md

 Optional:

-`HANDLE_DRIVER` = True or False.
-Depending on if you wish for driver to be downloaded for you.
+`HANDLE_DRIVER` = Boolean (True/False) variable based on whether a user wants webdriver to be installed for them.
+Defaultly set to False.

 `APPRISE_ALERTS` = see .env example for more details
 ## Installation